xUhEngwAng/912-notes/words.md

 	- Sid will have to scale back his plans.
 	- Some firms may scale back their expansion plans in the region as a result of the downturn.

+## 20th, October

++ conditioning
+> (n)the process by which people or animals are trained to behave in a particular way when particular things happen.

+	- Social conditioning makes crying more difficult for men.
+	- Conditioning starts as soon as boys are given guns to play with and girls are given dolls.

++ wistful
+> (adj)thinking sadly about something you would like to have but cannot have, especially something that you used to have in the past

+	- a wistful smile
+	- "That's the house where I was born," she said wistfully.
+	- A child stood looking with wistful eyes at the toys in the shop window.

++ inconclusive
+> (adj)not giving or having a result or decision

+	- The medical tests were inconclusive, and will need to be repeated.
+	- The evidence is inconclusive, and no arrest is warranted.

++ spontaneous
+> (adj)something that is spontaneous has not been planned or organized, but happens by itself, or because you suddenly feel you want to do it.

+	- The crowd gave a spontaneous cheer.
+	- My spontaneous reaction was to run away.

++ better still
+> used to say that a particular choice would be more satisfactory

+	- Why don't you give her a call or, better still, go and see her?

++ herd
+> (n)a group of animals of one kind that live and feed together</br>
+> (n)people generally, especially when thought of as being easily influenced by others

+	- a herd of cattle
+	- herds of elephants
+	- You have to be an individual; it's no use running with the herd.

++ hawk
+> (n)a large bird that hunts and eats small birds and animals.</br>
+> (v)to try to sell goods, usually by going from place to place and trying to persuade people to buy them.

+	- On every street corner there were traders hawking their wares.

++ deride
+> (v)to make remarks or jokes that show you think someone or something is silly or useless, mock

+	- You shouldn't deride their efforts.
+	- The party was derided as totally lacking in ideas.

++ preoccupation
+> (n)a state when someone thinks or worries about something a lot, with the result that they do not pat attention to other things.</br>
+> (n)something that you give all your attention to

+	- the current preoccupation with sex and scandal
+	- The management's preoccupation with costs and profits resulted in a drop in quality and customer service.
+	- Their main preoccupation was how to feed their families.

++ superstitious
+> (adj)based on or believing in superstitions(belief based on old ideas about luck and magic rather than science and reason)

+	- the old superstition that walking under a ladder is unlucky
+	- A wave of superstitious fear spread among the townpeople.
+	- Jean was extremely superstitious and believed the colour green brought bad luck.

++ sermon
+> (n)a talk given as part of a Christian church service, usually on a religious or moral subject.

+	- Today's sermon was on the importance of compassion.
+	- deliver a sermon